VMBlakelock/bouquetnblooms/README.md

 **Footer:** The footer provides a clear indication of the end of the page.

-**Social Media Links:** BouquetnBlooms has various Social Media accounts therefore icons for these are found in the footer that will direct to the social site.
+**Social Media Links:** Bouquet'N'Blooms has various Social Media accounts therefore icons for these are found in the footer that will direct to the social site.

 ############################################